Code Decoration

 { dark: 'darker', light: 'rose-pine-dawn' }

 .
-The opts parameter used on this site includes the default custom theme – Darker – and two extra Shiki bundled themes:
+The opts parameter used on this site includes the default custom theme – Darker – and two bundled themes:

 const opts = await getOrLoadOpts({